camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 1. Decorate the `ProcessPaymentsApplication` class with `@Deployment(resources = "classpath:process-payments.bpmn")` in `ProcessPaymentsApplication.java`:
 2. In Desktop Modeler, change the tax amount calculated to `total * 1.2` under **FEEL expression**.

 Re-run the application in your terminal with `mvn spring-boot:run` to see the process run.
-In Operate, note the new version `2` when filtering process instances.
+In Operate, note the new version `2` when filtering process instances, and the tax amount has increased for the most recent process instance.